Norman Shelley

 Norman Shelley (16 February 1903 – 21 August 1980) was a British actor, best known for his work in radio, in particular for the BBC's Children's Hour.
 He also had a recurring role as Colonel Danby in the long-running radio soap opera The Archers.

 Perhaps Shelley's single best-known role was as Winnie-the-Pooh in Children's Hour adaptations of A.A.
 Milne's stories; for many British people of the mid-20th century, his is the definitive voice of Pooh.

-Other roles for Children's Hour included Dr. Watson (opposite Carleton Hobbs as Holmes) in the 1952–1969 Sherlock Holmes radio series; Toad in Kenneth Grahame's The Wind in the Willows; and the roles of The Magician and Captain Higgins in the specially written Toytown series.
-Shelley also played the parts of Gandalf and Tom Bombadil in the 1955-6 radio adaptation of J. R. R. Tolkien's The Lord of the Rings.
+Other roles for Children's Hour included Dr. Watson (opposite Carleton Hobbs as Holmes) in the 1952–1969 Sherlock Holmes radio series; Toad in Kenneth Grahame's The Wind in the Willows; and the role of Dennis the Dachshund in the specially written Toytown series.
+Shelley also played the parts of Gandalf and Tom Bombadil in the 1955-56 radio adaptation of J. R. R. Tolkien's The Lord of the Rings.
 In the 1973 BBC television series Jack the Ripper Shelley played Detective Constable Walter Dew.